ArjunMalhotra07/admetric/README.md

    ```
 3. The application will be available at http://localhost:8888

+Note: This option might take 5-10 seconds to completely start the application since mysql container might take some time to come to healthy state.

 ### Option 2: Running Locally without App image (Stack.yml file)

 1. Run the following command: